 How to be prepared if you must escape

-- Gather important documents such as birth certificates, social security cards, school and health records, insurance, welfare and immigration documents, as well as divorce or other important documents.
-They may be the originals or copies.
+- Gather important documents such as birth certificates, social security cards, school and health records, insurance, welfare and immigration documents, as well as divorce papers, or other important documents.
+They can be the originals or copies.

-- Include credit cards, ATM cards, money, and bank account information.
+- Have credit cards, ATM cards, money, and bank account information with you.